jj1bdx/erlang-freebsd-port/README.md

 This Port is experimental, so use with care.

-Current version is for 17.0, tested on 10-STABLE/amd64, work in progress under merging from already built lang/erlang-runtime17 port.
+Current version is for 17.0, tested on 10-STABLE/amd64.

 This port is based on FreeBSD Ports svn r350789.

 ## Notice on supported Port package change

-Since 17-APR-2014, this port is no longer a full version of Erlang Port, to avoid installation conflict with the `lang/erlang` Port, which other Ports fully depend.
+Since 17-APR-2014, this port is no longer a full version of Erlang Port, to avoid installation conflict with the `lang/erlang` Port on which other Ports fully depend.

 ## Notes